drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 > You can edit *inlist_pgstar* while the model is running and it will immediately update your plots.

+#### 12 : Understanding this pgstar window

-12. We have merged all the plots in one panel for a better overview.
+We have merged all the plots in one panel for a better overview.
 We also included some key quantities at the top, similar to MESA's terminal output.